Hey there! Planning a trip to a new city? Worried about staying safe?

 It's smart to worry about safety when you plan a vacation.
 But there are a lot of things you can do to keep your family safe and travel with confidence.

 In San Francisco, we researched our destination ahead of time.
-We booked a hotel and chose activities in the tourist zones.
-We packed light and had little to steal.
-And we stayed alert and were always ready to adjust our plans for safety.
+We booked a hotel in a nice neighborhood and chose activities in the tourist zones.
+We packed light and left our valuables at home.
+And we stayed alert and adjusted our plans when needed.

 I hope that our experience helps your family to plan a great trip!
 If you have a question or safety tip to share, please use the Comments below.